brownan/abbott/doc/documentation.rst

         The argument, or None if this mode doesn't take an argument

 Event("irc.on_user_joined", user, channel)
-    Emitted when we witness a user joinind a channel.
+    Emitted when we witness a user join a channel.
 Arguments are self-explanatory.

 Event("irc.on_user_part", user, channel)